lightdash/lightdash/README.md

 * [x] 👩‍💻 Declare dimensions and metrics in yaml alongside your dbt project
 * [x] 🤖 Automatically creates dimensions from your dbt models
 * [x] 📖 All dbt descriptions synced for your users
+* [x] 🧮 Table calculations make it easy to dig into your data, on the fly
+* [x] 🕵️‍♀️ Lineage lets you see the upstream and downstream dependencies of a model
 * [x] 📊 Simple data visualisations for your metrics
+* [x] 👷‍♂️ Save charts & build dashboards to share your insights with your team
 * [x] 🚀 Share your work as a URL or export results to use in any other tool

 You can also check out our future plans for the